MertKaramolla/DontForgetYourPlace/README.md

 ##      Left off at

+    -> Game.js
-    -> Game.js  -> Add functionality to "GameOver" useState[matchedCards]
+                -> Add state and data to navigate("/gameover);
-                -> Add timer, point counter, and lives -> Figure out how to include multiples of same image with different types in insane difficulty
+                -> add cleanup functions to useEffects with timeouts;
+    -> FlipCard.js
+                -> add cleanup functions to useEffects with timeouts;
+    -> Create GameOver component;

 ##      Issues to FIX
-    -> When FlipCards are flipped they stutter because too much computation is going on (.clip-path costs too much and when a card is flipped all FlipCards rerender due to state change, maybe memoize cards)